This blog may contain affiliate links. Read our disclosure policy for more info.

 Lastly, we ordered a smooth tempranillo grape wine to wash off all the meat we’d stuffed.
 The dining experience at t is Argentine spot was out of this world.

-El Novillo Alegre is open from 12 pm to 11 pm Friday and Saturday, 12 pm to 9 pm on Sunday, and 12 pm to 10:30 pm on all other days.
+El Novillo Alegre is open from 12 pm to 11 pm Friday and Saturday, 12 pm to 9 pm on Sunday, 12 pm to 10 pm Monday to Tuesday, and 12 pm to 10:30 pm on Wednesday and Thursay.
 You can view their menu here.

 Related Read: Check out the ten best craft breweries in Costa Rica that you just have to check out (especially if you’re a beer lover!)

-5 Must Do Activities while you’re in San Jose
+4 Must Do Activities While You’re in San Jose

 Poas Volcano – Poas Volcano is a very active volcano located only about an hour and a half drive from San Jose city center.
 It’s characterized by its acid blue lake crater, which is one of the world’s biggest craters.
 Seeing this huge crater with your own eyes is mesmerizing, and understandably, it’s one of the most things to do in San Jose.
 This specific tour leaves at 8 am and guarantees you skip the long lines at the volcano.
 On top of that, your entrance fee to Poas is included and organized for you.